How To Set Up An Individual Therapeutic Practice For Mental Health

 Once you’ve created a solid financial plan, you’ll need to establish your funding options.
 Funding sources might include a business loan from a financial institution, contributions from family or friends, personal savings, grants, or investors.

-Set up your daily operations structure
+Set up the structure of your daily operations for individual therapy

 An operations plan includes the above steps plus the day-to-day operations you’ll need to keep your business up and running.